-Focus/purpose of contact:

-Date of contact:

-1. Background information

-Include brief pertinent information

 2. Pre-engagement comments

 Indicate any activities or client communication that have precipitated this contact.

 3. Narrative

 Record what has transpired between you and the community/agency contact(s).
-This should not be a total verbatim report, but a description of observations and interactions , both verbal and non-
+This should not be a total verbatim report, but a description of observations and interactions, both verbal and nonverbal.
+Dialogue should be recorded selectively and when pertinent.